micbay/RaceTimerAndController/README.md

 This race controller is intended to support up to 4 racers.
 For each racer we have a dedicated lap sensor for tracking laps.
 Associated with that lap sensor is a dedicated display showing the racer's active lap number and running lap time.

-The display must be able to fit a 3 digit lap count and a lap time with up to 4 significant digits.
-With this lap time digit width, we can support a display precision of at least 1 sec up to a 1 hour lap time, and as small as 1ms for lap times under 10 seconds.
+The display is intended to fit a 3 digit lap count, and a lap time with up to 4 significant digits.
+With this lap time digit width, we can support a display precision of at least 1 sec up to a 1 hour, and as small as 1ms for lap times under 10 seconds.

-***NOTE: Display precision has no impact on the precision of the recorded lap time.
-Laps of all durations will be captured with millisecond precision (0.000 sec).***
+***NOTE:** Display precision has no impact on the precision of the recorded lap time.
+Laps of all durations will be captured with millisecond precision (0.000 sec).*

 > 4 significant digits, sliding lap time display precision
 > | Lap Time Range | Most Precise Display Format |